huyunan/vscode-favourite/README.md

 {
     "favourite.resources": [], // resources path you prefer to mark
     "favourite.sortOrder": "ASC", // DESC, MANUAL
-    "favourite.saveSeparated": false // whether to use an extra config file "favourite.groups": ["Default"], // the groups you have created "favourite.currentGroup": "Default" // determine the current using group }
+    "favourite.refreshTime": "" // whether to use an extra config file "favourite.groups": ["Default"], // the groups you have created "favourite.currentGroup": "Default" // determine the current using group }